KhalilSa/CMPS270Assignments/README.md

-# MY_ARRAYS
+# MORE_ARRAYS

-This is a simple C utility file where it defines bunch of useful functions for dealing with integer arrays including printing, sorting, swapping elements, finding mode and median, and more.
+This is a simple C utility file where it takes 2D arrays of strings and returns new 1D array containing the concatenation of the array of strings.

 ## Building Dependecies